 Submit your challenges or solutions!

-Researchers interested in participating in the workshop should submit extended abstracts of 2-5 pages on topics related to explanation in logic-based KR.
-The papers should be formatted in Springer LNCS Style and must be submitted via EasyChair (instructions will follow).
+Researchers interested in participating in the workshop should submit extended abstracts of 2-5 pages (excluding references) on topics related to explanation in logic-based KR.
+The papers should be formatted in Springer LNCS Style and must be submitted via our EasyChair submission page.
 The workshop will have informal proceedings, and thus, in addition to new work, also papers covering results that have recently been published or will be published at other venues are welcome.

 Submissions will mainly be evaluated on the contribution they bring to the workshop, e.g., on their potential to evoke interesting discussions.
 Next to more traditional solution papers representing methods for explainable knowledge representation, we also strongly encourage authors to submit papers describing concrete challenges for the community.